 As I write, his visa is on process, while I already got word that my visa was approved.
 How?
 I checked it online.

 The website visa.go.kr is a really nifty tool.
-I heard of it from one user at a forum and it was one mechanism to alleviate the worry (or excitement) of opening your passport at the embassy after claiming it.
+I heard of it from one user at a forum and it was one mechanism to alleviate the worry (or enhance the excitement) of opening your passport at the embassy after claiming it.
 Based from feedback online, it is pretty accurate.

 By default, the website is, of course, in Korean.
 Just click the ‘English’ option at the upper right corner.
 Click on ‘Check Application Status & Print’ to the left sidebar and you will arrive at the search page.